Politics, Collective Intelligence, and the Rule of the Many

 - "Politics and the Economist-King: Is Rational Choice Theory the Science of Choice?”
 Journal of Moral Philosophy 1(2), 2004: 185-207.

-- “Deliberative Democracy, Representation, and Post-Representative Democracy,” Daedalus, special issue on “Deliberative Democracy: Prospects and Challenges” edited by Jim Fishkin and Jane Mansbridge, forthcoming.
+- “Deliberative Democracy as Open, Not (Just) Representative Democracy,” Daedalus, special issue on “Deliberative Democracy: Prospects and Challenges” edited by Jim Fishkin and Jane Mansbridge, 146(3): 51-63, Summer 2017.

 - “Five Design Principles for Crowdsourced Policymaking: Assessing the Case of Crowdsourced Off-Road Traffic Law in Finland” (with Tanja Aitamurto), Journal of Social Media for Organization 2(1): 1-19, 2015.